"My PSC journey began back in September 2016 whilst I was pregnant with my little girl - I was convinced she was a boy!

 Following on from this I had a rough year.
 I was in and out of hospital until they realised my AIH was not being treated.
 Once they started treating both I began to feel a lot better.
 Don't get me wrong I'm tired all the time but I get up and I can work one day a week as a primary school teacher.
 I love my job and I am determined to keep it.
 My employers have been amazing and extremely supportive.

 Throughout all of this I thought there must be a reason why this is happening to me.
 It was then I decided I needed to raise the profile of PSC.
-This year I have done a raffle nearly every month for prizes such as afternoon teas and sweetie boxes etc. On PSC Awareness Day I raised just over £700 on a massive raffle in which friends and family supported me and watched on Facebook live.
-In total, I have raised £1,676 for PSC Support this year.
+Last year I did a raffle nearly every month for prizes such as afternoon teas and sweetie boxes etc. On PSC Awareness Day I raised just over £700 on a massive raffle in which friends and family supported me and watched on Facebook live.
 During the Facebook Live draw, I was overwhelmed by the support from my friends and family.
 I teared up towards the end.

 I have been told I could need a liver transplant at some stage but until then I will continue to be the best wife, mummy and teacher I can be.
-I will definitely continue to fundraise for PSC Support.
-Watch out 2021!
+I will definitely continue to fundraise for PSC Support."

 Have questions about fundraising?